WRITINGS / PUBLICATIONS

 PUBLICATION

-Deep Design LaB, in-depth explorations of the materials and visual representations of the Anthropocene
+In-depth explorations of the materialities and visual representations of the Anthropocene

-Deep Design Lab publication presenting the various projects supported by the research studio.
-Note on Maison Soustraire, experimental stories and photographs.
+A publication by Deep Design Lab showcasing the various projects supported by the research studio.

 Screenshot 2023-09-02 at 21.37.05